tommyxu/curator-service-api-client/README.md

 ## Features

 * Service instances discovery is based on *Curator Framework* directly. *Spring Cloud* is not required.
 In our testing, Spring Cloud forces you to enable web environment to discover other service instances which means you have to listen on a port.
-* If more than one instances are found in ZooKeeper, each API call selects the next instance (Round-Robin).
+* If more than one instances are found in ZooKeeper, every API-call selects the next service instance (Round-Robin).
+* The change of service instance will be reflected in api calls automatically even after the client is created, of course.
-* Save your investment to re-use mature *Retrofit* Java interface definition.
-You can easily remove this off your dependencies when you decide to use *Retrofit* only, hope not.
+* Protect your investment to re-use your *Retrofit* Java interface definition.
+You can easily remove this project off your dependencies when you decide to use *Retrofit* only, hope not.
 * Support fixed list of server urls in testing if ZooKeeper environment is not passed in.
 * Loosen *Retrofit* standard.
 Both `Call<T>` and `T` are supported as return type.